vippsas/vipps-login-api/vipps-login-api-faq.md

 when redirecting the user-agent back to the client.
 The parameter should be used for preventing cross-site request forgery.

-## How can I control if a user is remembered in the browser?
+## Can I control if a user is remembered in the browser?

 Vipps Login do not currently support merchants specifying that the user needs to use the app to authenticate (two factor authentication).
 The end-user chooses whether he would like to be remembered in browser or not.

-## What do I need to do to be GDPR compliant?
+## How is GDPR handled with Vipps Login?

 With regard to the processing of personal data and GDPR, the following applies to Vipps Login: